sathishvgs/FullMaterialLoader/README.md

 ## Requirements

-This pod requires a deployment target of iOS 9.0 or greater Supports - Swift 4.2
+This pod requires a deployment target of iOS 9.0 or greater.

 ## Installation